About This Project

 Ghost stories often avoid discussing race.
 Which is interesting because sometimes when you share that lived history, things can actually get more creepy.

-This project examines how American paranormal narratives perpetuate settler colonialism—a system that demands BIPOC people be removed, exploited, and then written out of the story.
 These "haunted" sites are often locations of real racial trauma, repackaged as sanitized tourist attractions.
 The ghost stories that sell tickets aren't the ones that implicate America.

 Ghostwritten